 Establish a supply chain policy clearly stating your position on responsible sourcing from CAHRAS.
-Your policy should cover all the risks that are relevant to your business and, at a minimum, each of the major risks associated with CAHRAS, and, in the case of diamonds, KPCS and WDC SoW requirements too.
+Your policy should cover all the risks that are relevant to your business and, at a minimum, each of the major risks associated with CAHRAs, and, in the case of diamonds, KPCS and WDC SoW requirements too.
 See Annex D1 for a template policy.

 - Your policy and associated management system can be stand-alone or part of a broader policy.
 If it is separate, make sure it is aligned with and linked to your policies and procedures on human rights (COP 6 Human rights), KYC (COP 12 Know Your Counterparty: money laundering and financing of terrorism) and other relevant policies. - Try to involve all staff affected by the policy in its development, to help ensure it can be practically implemented.
-For example, consult staff responsible for diamonds and coloured gemstones procurement, production and communications, etc. It may also be worth consulting key external stakeholders. - Use the policy to clarify your position and expectations to suppliers and other stakeholders by: - making it publicly available (for example, on your website, or as a paper or electronic copy available on request); - sending it directly to immediate suppliers via contracts or other notifications; and - subject to available resources, training suppliers and building their capacity to better understand and adhere to your requirements. - State expectations with respect to the environmental, social and governance (ESG) should be included in new or updated contracts with suppliers of critical input materials, obtain confirmation from the supplier that the policy has been acknowledged and understood and that failure to conform with the policy will result in mitigation actions or termination of business relations with the supplier. - Communicate the policy to workers for example during onboarding of new staff or through training in an accessible manner and as appropriate for their role. - Update the policy as risks evolve in your operations, supply chain and business relationships.
+For example, consult staff responsible for diamonds and coloured gemstones procurement, production and communications, etc. It may also be worth consulting key external stakeholders. - Use the policy to clarify your position and expectations to suppliers and other stakeholders by: - making it publicly available (for example, on your website, or as a paper or electronic copy available on request); - sending it directly to immediate suppliers via contracts or other notifications; and - subject to available resources, training suppliers and building their capacity to better understand and adhere to your requirements. - State expectations with respect to the environmental, social and governance (ESG) should be included in new or updated contracts with suppliers of critical input materials, obtain confirmation from the supplier that the policy has been acknowledged and understood and that failure to conform with the policy will result in mitigation actions or termination of business relations with the supplier.